sentinel-energy/friendly_data/doc/overview.rst

 support any of the SENTINEL specific additions.
 The web UI is meant to be easy to use, and requires no knowledge of programming.

-The SENTINEL archive framework conforms to this specification, however it adds a few other SENTINEL specific conventions designed to facilitate interoperation between various models.
+The Friendly data library conforms to this specification, however it adds a few other SENTINEL specific conventions designed to facilitate interoperation between various models.
 You can either use the command line interface (CLI) or the Python API to create or manage data packages.
-While the underlying frictionless data specification provides alternate implementations of the datapackage format in other programming languages, at the moment SENTINEL archive is only available in Python.
-However, since the underlying design uses established file formats, e.g. using *JSON* for metadata, and *CSV* or *Excel* for dataset; there are no barriers to reading a data package from other languages.
+While the underlying frictionless data specification provides alternate implementations of the datapackage format in other programming languages, at the moment Friendly data is only available in Python.
+However, since the underlying design uses established file formats, e.g. using *JSON* for metadata, and *CSV* for dataset; there is no barrier to reading a data package using other languages.

 .. _`online documentation`: https://specs.frictionlessdata.io/
 .. _`web-based user interface`: https://create.frictionlessdata.io/